 12 Tips to Prevent Mould in Closets

 Mould can grow anywhere there is moisture, warmth, and a food source like cellulose.
-Many areas in homes and properties can harbor mould, including closets.
-Moisture can accumulate in closets, providing a breeding ground for mould growth.
+What’s more, many areas in homes and properties can harbor mould, including closets.
+That’s because moisture can accumulate in closets, which helps mould grow until it becomes a health concern.
 Thus, preventing mould in closets is a matter of keeping the closets dry.
-Here are some tips to prevent mould from growing in closets:
+Here are tips on how to prevent mould in closets:

 - Clothes must be completely dry before storing them in closets.
 The moisture in clothing can accelerate mould growth.

 - Only clean clothing and items should be stored in closets since dirt and other organic substances are potential food sources for mould.

 - Clothes or other items should not be packed too tightly in closets to allow air to circulate between them to reduce moisture.

 - Storing clothes in sealed containers like plastic tubs must be avoided.
 These items should be kept in breathable packaging like a cotton sheet.